drew-chidi/ml_forensics_project/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/d7gpv8faz1okvmk4uzpv.png)

-2. To get information about the VMAs of a particular process ID, take an ID from the running process and run this command:
+2. To get information about the VMAs of a particular process ID, take an ID from the running process and run the command below.
+In our case, our process ID is the ID of our Python3 process.
+If you didn't take note of the process ID from running the info proc on the GDB command line, you should look out for the python process as indicated in the image below.
 ```
 python3 vol.py -f /path/to/dump.lime linux.proc.Map --pid <PID>
 ```
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ck4lp6eu8671i5kif80b.png)

+If the process is not listed or the command returns an empty table, it's likely because the dump file was not created while your Python script was running.
+To resolve this, delete the existing dump.Lime file, revisit step 2, and repeat the process carefully.
+You can check the troubleshooting section for other tips.

 ---